Choose your settings

 You'll soon be handing over your business to your children.
 This is an important stage in your life, and you don't want to neglect either the legal or the human aspects.
 What about taxation?
 Some common mistakes could cost you a small fortune in taxes.
 Here's how to avoid them.

 Selling your business to a family member will generate significant income, which will be taxed.
-Depending on how you arrange the transaction, the tax authorities will treat that income as either a capital gain or a dividend.
+Depending on how you arrange the transaction, the tax authorities will treat the income associated with the share transfer as either a capital gain or a dividend.
 You want them to consider it a capital gain!

 Capital gain: